passwordless-id/webauthn/README.md

 It is the technical foundation for strong authentication.
 No more, no less.

 [Passwordless.ID](https://passwordless.id) is a service.
-It provides is all the other things required for a complete authentication system:
+It provides all the other things required for a complete authentication system:

 - multiple registered devices per account
 - user profile